Credit: Shutterstock

 As Tony Tran, CEO and co-founder of Lumanu says “having a defined ‘ask’ helps you set clear parameters for the relationship, including knowing when it’s time to end or dial it down.”

-Know the ask for your startup mentor so that you can reach your goals.
+Know the ask for your mentor so that you can reach your goals.
 The necessary skill sets and experience can vary greatly depending on the stage of your business, such as ideation, planning, execution, scaling, or growth, and your personal strengths.
 They can also differ if you’ve got shorter-term vs. longer-term goals.
 So ask yourself, do I need:

 • Functional experience: marketing, sales, software development, finance/fundraising, product development, legal, human resources, recruitment, etc.